Epay-Rosales/emily.github.io/README.md

 ### Project documentation plan

-A documentation plan for producing written content and deliverables for a fictitious bank that's implementing a new system regionally.
-This is part of my technical communications program at SFU.
+Authored a documentation plan to produce written content and deliverables for a fictitious bank deploying new ATMs regionally.
+This project is also part of my technical communications program at SFU.

 <img
      src="doc_plan.png"